-For a professor in a writing-intensive course, a portfolio might take several shapes.
+For a professor in a writing enhanced course, a portfolio might take several shapes.
 For example:

 - A midterm working portfolio, in which the student has included all the brief/out of class writing assignments up to that point, also including an informal assessment of the student's abilities and challenges met.
-A range of 5-10 pages might be appropriate here, with the student's own assessment adding another 1 or 2 pages.
+A range of five to ten pages might be appropriate here, with the student's own assessment adding another one or two pages.

-- A performance portfolio, due at the end of the semester, in which the student includes 15-20 pages of what he or she considers to be the "best writing" done in that class.
+- A performance portfolio, due at the end of the semester, in which the student includes 15 to 20 pages of what he or she considers to be the "best writing" done in that class.
 A reflective essay might discuss what the student has learned from the portfolio process, or from the writing assigned, or from the course.
-It should discuss also why the student considers these 15-20 pages "the best"-interest level?
-Engagement required by the topic?
-Amount of material learned?
-A specific skill achieved?
+It should discuss also why the student considers these 15 to 20 pages "the best," be it interest level, engagement required by the topic, amount of material learned or a specific skill achieved.